-There is no deductible for Wellcare No Premium Open (PPO).
+There is no deductible for Wellcare Premium Hybrid Open (PPO).
 You begin in the Initial Coverage Stage when you fill your first prescription of the year.
 See Section 5 for information about your coverage in the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share

-Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you now for a drug depende on the drug and where you fill Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription